tapih/dotfiles/README.md

   - Use One Half Dark.
   - Use Hack Nerd Font.
 - Download autohotkey.ahk and place it in the startup folder.
-- Update the Quick Task hotkey of Todoist to Shift+Alt+N.
+- Update the Quick Task hotkey of Todoist to Shift+Alt+K.

 ## WSL2